DailyStruggle/RTP/README.md

 rectangle, using a flat distribution and a rotation
 ![3Yw2tBj](https://user-images.githubusercontent.com/28832622/210043964-ca9725b8-be25-4e3c-a460-90f8b81326cb.png)

 This plugin also allows arbitrary shape addition via API calls.

+Check the addons directory for examples on adding shapes, biome methods, claim plugin integrations, and commands